NikeHop/UniversalPolicies/README.md

 Here `CONFIG_FILE` should be one of:
 - `goto.yaml`: agent needs to go to the object; see [here](https://minigrid.farama.org/environments/babyai/GoToObj/)
-- `goto_distractor.yaml`: agent needs to go to an object with distractors present, see [here](https://minigrid.farama.org/environments/babyai/GoToLocal/)
+- `goto_distractor.yaml`: agent needs to go to an object with distractors present; see [here](https://minigrid.farama.org/environments/babyai/GoToLocal/)
-- `goto_distractor_large.yaml`, agent needs to go to an object with distractors present navigating through nine rooms see [here](https://minigrid.farama.org/environments/babyai/GoTo/)
+- `goto_distractor_large.yaml`, agent needs to go to an object with distractors present navigating through nine rooms; see [here](https://minigrid.farama.org/environments/babyai/GoTo/)

 The available action spaces are: